waynodiablo/Oystercard/pills/clojure.md

 Clojure is a functional language, and functions are first-class entities.
 They can be passed to other functions, or returned from functions.

-Higher-order functions are functions which accept or return functions. `map` is a higher-order function that accepts (a minimum of) two arguments: a function to apply to each element in a sequence, and a sequence of elements.
+Higher-order functions are functions which accept or return functions. `map` is a higher-order function that accepts (a minimum of) two arguments:

+* a function to apply to each element in a sequence
+* a sequence of elements to have the function applied

 ```clojure
 (def numbers